jbosstm/quickstart/ArjunaJTS/standalone/README.md

 ./run.[sh|bat]
 ```

-Using the run script will run the example twice, once with JacOrb and then again but using JdkOrb.
+Using the run script will run using OpenJDK ORB.

 ### Driving JTS transaction remotely with ORB API